zxh009123/WACV25_CVGL_Tutorial/content/Multimedia-UAV_Zhedong.md

 ---
-title: Multimedia UAVs: Capturing the World from a New Perspective
+title: Multimedia UAVs Capturing the World from a New Perspective
 nav: true
 topics: 11:25am - 12:45pm
 ---